DC Grounded vs Open Antennas

 - Lightning damage — even without a direct hit

+A simple solution?
+A DC bleed resistor or inductor to ground.
 Many hams forget to include this in dipole systems.
 It doesn’t affect RF performance but gives a safe path for charge to leak away slowly.

 DC Grounded = Quieter Reception